pieter-degroote/UltimateKEYS/images/README.md

 ## Image Source Links (.txt)

-The '.txt' files each contain a link to 'keyboard-layout-editor.com', generating the corresponding images.
+The '.txt' file contains the corresponding links to 'keyboard-layout-editor.com', generating the given images.